dwyl/mvp/API.md

       :error ->
         errors = %{
           code: 400,
-          message: "The \'id\' is not an integer."
+          message: "Timer \'id\' should be an integer."
         }

         json(conn |> put_status(400), errors)